 In February 1997, Diana’s friend Simone Simmons had been with her when she received a telephone call, allegedly from Nicholas Soames, the Minister of the Armed Forces and long-time friend of Prince Charles.
 When this call began getting ugly, Diana motioned for Simone to come closer and listen in.
 “You never know when an accident is going to happen,” said the voice.
 At the inquest Soames denied making the call.

 Speaking of which, Diana was certainly not murdered because of her anti-landmine campaign simply because of the speed with which the campaign moved forward after her demise, reminding me of the speed with which the Civil Rights movement moved after JFK’s murder by the CIA.
-Diana was more likely killed because she was about to marry a Muslim and have his baby.
+Diana was more likely killed because powerful forces feared she was about to marry a Muslim and have his baby.
 But even more threatening, this Muslim was a talented and successful film producer who planned to move to Hollywood and open his own studio.

-The happy couple had already picked out a Malibu beach estate.
+The couple had already picked out a Malibu beach estate.
 Dodi Fayed had a interesting pedigree, as his father was a billionaire businessman while his mother was sister to Octopus bagman Adnan Khashoggi, who had profiteered greatly off arms dealing and also from his Iran-Contra-Cocaine connections.
 For his first major film, Fayed had chosen Chariots of Fire, the story of a Jewish athlete who overcomes racism to become a British hero.
 The film’s success cemented Fayed as a serious player.
 But Diana and Dodi never made it to Malibu.

 The designated patsies in this saga are the driver of the death car and the paparazzi photographers, and most of the world swallowed the cover story.
 But in 2004, Australian investigative reporter John Morgan published How They Murdered Princess Diana: The Shocking Truth, the most exhaustive examination of the evidence and the book detailed the many shocking anomalies in the official story.